nvidia-holoscan/meta-tegra-holoscan/env/README.md

 The OE image configuration file is created by the previous step and is written to `build/conf/local.conf`.
-This file is based on the default `local.conf` that is created by the OpenEmbedded environment setup script (`oe-init-build-env`) and has various NVIDIA configuration defaults and samples added to it.
+This file is based on the default `local.conf` that is created by the Poky environment setup script (`oe-init-build-env`) and has various NVIDIA configuration defaults and samples added to it.
 For example, the `MACHINE` configuration in this file is set to `holoscan-devkit` and CUDA, TensorRT, Rivermax, and the Holoscan SDK are